 Field Mapping is an ExAM feature that enables you to move data directly from surveys, data calls and forms into object records in your Salesforce environment.
 In this case, we will be moving data from our NPS survey into the related Contact object.

-- Once you have completed this I would take a quick test survey to make sure the data is flowing into your Contact object records.
+Once you have completed this you will click Save.
+It is also in your best interest to take a quick test survey to make sure the data is flowing into your Contact object records properly.

 Create a Salesforce Workflow to update a Contact’s NPS Status